-The proposed addition has been designed to complement the home in terms of materials, color and architectural detailing.
-The addition will include a shingled roof, a 6:12 roof pitch, the roof gable will be extended and will have an overall building height of 23'11".
-Moreover, the addition will carry the same exterior clapboard siding, wide window and door surrounds, thick fascia boards, fieldstone foundation; new wood casement, single hung, and sliding windows; a wood railing on the second story, large overhanging eaves, and open rafter tails.
+The proposed addition has revised to be more compatible in scale and size and will complement the home in terms of materials, color and architectural detailing.
+The addition will include a shingled roof, a 6:12 roof pitch, and will have an overall building height of 23'11".
+The addition will carry the same exterior siding, and three new exterior paneled doors with wood surrounds, thick fascia boards, fieldstone foundation; four new wood casement and six single hung windows with a 6" wide wood surround; a wood railing on the second story, large overhanging eaves, and open rafter tails.
+The applicant has revised the plans and has included these call outs in addition to images for reference of the proposed windows, doors, hardware and exterior lighting.
+Examples of the materials have been provided on the plans and are enclosed at Attachment 6.